 To the best of our knowledge, works produced by the Texas State Library and Archives Commission and appearing to customers, visitors, users, constituents and the general public on any of our web properties (website, social media, blogs, etc.) are not copyright protected.
 This designation does not apply to works of other State of Texas websites and websites of local governments, which may be protected by copyright.
 Please keep in mind:

-- The Texas State Library and Archives Commission currently has trademarks on the logos and program names of TexShare, TExpress, and Library of Texas.
-Trademarked logos and / or program names cannot be used without permission.
+- The Texas State Library and Archives Commission has registered the logos and program names of TexShare, TexQuest, TExpress, and Library of Texas as service marks with the Texas Secretary of State.
+Registered service marks cannot be used without permission.

 - Other people may have rights in the work itself or in how the work is used, such as publicity or privacy rights.
 Privacy and publicity rights protect the interests of the person or people who may be the subject of the work.
 To learn more about the difference between copyright and privacy and publicity rights, see the Library of Congress website.

 - You cannot use a Texas State Library and Archives Commission work in a way that implies endorsement by the agency or an agency employee.
 An agency work includes but is not limited to images, text, audio, video, presentations, and electronic documents in any format.